enkayebuzo/Cybersecurity-Learning-Journey/labs/tryhackme/Day-23-AWS-Security-S3cret-Santa.md

 I then practiced enumerating users and their permissions using AWS CLI: Commands 👇

 - aws iam list-users
-- aws iam list-user-policies --user-name <username>
+- aws iam list-user-policies --user-name sir.carrotbane
-- aws iam list-attached-user-policies --user-name <username>
+- aws iam list-attached-user-policies --user-name sir.carrotbane
-- aws iam list-groups-for-user --user-name <username>
+- aws iam list-groups-for-user --user-name sir.carrotbane

 This task gave me a clear picture of how permissions are structured in a real AWS account.
 I got to see inline vs. attached policies and understand what actions users are allowed to perform.
 It was exciting to explore IAM entities from a security perspective.